Health Grants in Australia (All States) — 2026

 Indigenous Australians Health Programme (IAHP): Emergency and Service Continuity Support for IAHP Funded Organisations

 This grant provides emergency funding to IAHP funded organisations in response to urgent or unforeseen issues that may arise.
-Approved activities include purchasing necessary equipment to ensure continuity of service delivery, targeted funding to respond to emergency health needs, and purchasing, repairing or installing equipment or infrastructure due to natural disaster or incident.
+Approved activities include purchasing necessary equipment to ensure service continuity, targeted funding for emergency health needs, and purchasing or repairing equipment/infrastructure due to natural disasters.
+The funding is one-off and/or time-limited, not for ongoing projects.

 Ongoing·$850,000